Mithik-aiml/INVERSE-OF-A-MATRIX/README.md

 ### Step 2:
 Prepare the list from each linear equation assign in np.array()
 ### Step 3:
-Using the np.linalg.matrix_rank(), we can find the rank of the given matrix.
+Using the np.linalg.solve(), we can find the solutions
 ### Step 4:
 End the program